mdsomah/mdsomah/README.md

 **`A little bit about ME`**

-I am a Full Stack <strong>Designer</strong>, Developer, Engineer and Architect.
+I am a <strong>Full Stack Designer, Developer, Engineer and Architect.</strong>

 <h2>What I Do:</h2>